Things to see and do - Venice

-A Lombard facade, a masterpiece of the Renaissance, built by Codussi between 1480 and 1500 according to the plan for the Church of Saint Michael.
-A spacious interior with a Renaissance nave and Gothic choir, and walls that are literally covered with paintings: the most famous one is the Holy Conversation by Giovanni Bellini (1505).
-You must also see the Chapel of Gold adorned with three splendid altarpieces from 1443, by Antonio Vivarini (paintings) and Ludovico da Forli (frames).
+A Lombard facade and a masterpiece of the Renaissance, built by Codussi between 1480 and 1500 according to the plan for the Church of Saint Michael.
+A spacious interior with a Renaissance nave and Gothic choir, and walls that are literally covered with paintings: the most famous is the Holy Conversation by Giovanni Bellini (1505).
+You must also see the Chapel of Gold, which is the 13C heart of the early Gothic church.

 Built by the Dominicans from 1240 to 1430, this is the largest Gothic church in Venice.
 Its solemn character is derived from its historical role as doges' pantheon.
 The impressively spacious and light interior layout comprises a nave and two aisles preceding a transept which gives onto five apses.
 In the Rosary Chapel, note Veronese's New Testament scenes, and the St Vincent Ferrer polyptych by Giovanni Bellini (first altar on the right).